 This relates to Oakeshott’s preference for the moral life driven by “habit of affection and behavior” rather than “by the reflective application of a moral criterion.”
 He argued that a morality that was the “selfconscious [sic] pursuit of moral ideals” would do little to actually encourage moral behavior.
 One acquires moral habits through habituation, in the same way that one acquires language through speaking with others using the same language.
 Most societies have a mixture of the habitual and reflective morality.
 But Oakeshott argues that habitual morality ought to take precedence, with the reflective component devoted to illuminating the habitual.
 If the reflective component is dominant, then people will most likely cling to a particular moral ideal, pluck it from its broader moral context and thus deform its true moral character.
 In such a way, particular moral ideals can become idols, obsessions that warp the moral character of the moral idealist.

-This would seem to be in tension with Lewis’s creedal Christianity, which Oakeshott a set of moral ideals.
+This would seem to be in tension with Lewis’s creedal Christianity, which Oakeshott would have considered a set of moral ideals.
 Lewis did believe in the Christian code of morals derived from Christian doctrine, but he also believed that people were generally moral because they were raised to be so.
 Each person’s “chest” was developed and shaped by proper moral training.
 He muses, “I had sooner play cards against a man who was quite sceptical of ethics, but bred to believe ‘a gentleman does not cheat’, than against a irreproachable moral philosopher who had been brought up among sharpers.”

 Like Oakeshott, Lewis saw the danger of tearing a tenet of the moral order from its part in whole.
 He argued that ideologies are just this sort of clinging to “fragments from the Tao itself, arbitrarily wrenched from their context in the whole and then swollen to madness in their isolation.”
 For Lewis it is beneficial to study the Tao, the moral order of the universe.
 But to do so, one must be inside it, one must already accept its authority, by which he means one must have been trained to abide by it.
 Like Oakeshott, Lewis believed that the study of the Tao must take place in the context of its acceptance at the level of habit, in the heart, so to speak.
 Reflection in this context follows after obedience.
 The application of reason is to understand better the requirements of the underlying code of behavior.
 Only those habitually inclined to be moral will recognize the rationality of the system.
 Lewis writes, “[We must not] postpone obedience to a precept until its credentials have been examined.
 Only those who are practising the Tao will understand it.
 It is the well-nurtured man, the cuor gentil, and he alone, who can recognize Reason when it comes.”